-Great organisations take time to define a set of shared values that underpin their identity as a business – and, crucially, that employees can buy into.
-When staff feel aligned with a core vision, they naturally start acting out the type of behaviours that contribute to an exceptional customer experience.
+Great organizations take time to define a set of shared values that underpin their identity as a business – and, crucially, that employees can buy into.
+When staff feel aligned with a core vision, they naturally start acting out the type of behaviors that contribute to an exceptional customer experience.

 Company values also provide a perfect opportunity to highlight the importance of soft skills, such as empathy, responsiveness, inspiring trust and anything else that’s considered fundamental to a specific quality of service.

 Done right, this can quickly become a fundamental part of a company’s employee experience.
-The combination of reinforcement, incentivisation and visibility creates a cycle of positive behaviour, which feeds directly into the way employees approach their interactions with customers.
+The combination of reinforcement, incentivization and visibility creates a cycle of positive behavior, which feeds directly into the way employees approach their interactions with customers.
 It’s a great way to encourage staff to deliver an exceptional service.

 Make it consistent